top of page

 Toes Transparent_edited.png

-• Cutting nail straight across, do not cut down the side of the nail
+• Cutting nails straight across, avoiding cutting down the sides

-• Soaking the foot in warm salt baths combined with topical antiseptic (Betadine)
+• Soaking the foot in warm saltwater with a topical antiseptic

-• Education, including nail trimming technique, infection management and footwear advice
+• Education on nail care, infection management, and footwear

 Surgical Management